xavierigneous/Single-Wheel-Hoverboard/README.md

 # Single-Wheel-Hoverboard
-Its my new project, "Single Wheel Hoverboard".This hoverboard is the property of 'Bridge Motors Inc.'.
+Its my new project, "Single Wheel Hoverboard".This hoverboard is the intellectual property of 'Bridge Motors Inc.'.